Caisse Populaire Maillardville Credit Union

 In order to remain keep pace with larger financial institutions, in 1956 the credit union opened to non-Catholic francophone members.
 In 1957, their small building was moved to 1013 Brunette Avenue, and over the next forty years, underwent many expansions and alterations.
 To continue to offer competitive financial services, in 1968 a resolution was put forward and passed to open membership to English-speakers.

 In 1989, the credit union decided to try and garner a greater market share for itself, and decided to change their name to one that would be meaningful in English and French.
 The credit union offered a thousand dollars to any individual who could come up with a suitable bilingual name.
 They received over six hundred submissions in the contest and the board selected "Village Credit Union."
-Village Credit Union expanded to other locations in the Lower Mainland during the 1990s, but due to loan delinquency and losses, Village Credit Union dissolved and merged with Vancity Credit Union in June of 2005.
+Village Credit Union expanded to other locations in the Lower Mainland during the 1990s, but due to both competition from other financial institutions as well as concerns about long-term financial stability (related in part to its loan portfolio), Village Credit Union dissolved and merged with VanCity Credit Union in June of 2005.

 Places